Java Collections Framework

 - Methods of Collection Interface in Java

-- What is the need of collection framework classes?
+- What is the need for collection framework classes?

 - Is collection classes are java data structures?